elmaroufa/elmaroufa/README.md

 # Hello !
 I am Saly 👋

 ## I speak Python, Odoo, Java Spring Boot and Angular :triumph: :triumph: :muscle
+# Now I am learning Flask Python and reading about how to create a web app using Java and Angular 16.

 <!--